Last updated: 2026-04-25

 I have 1 location and $250/mo budget — which?

-Broadly.
-Birdeye's enterprise features (multi-location dashboards, AI response at scale, competitive data) are wasted at 1 location.
-Broadly's reviews-plus-payments-plus-messaging bundle is more useful for a single SMB and ships faster.
+Broadly, with caveats.
+Birdeye's enterprise features (multi-location dashboards, AI response at scale, competitive data, 250+ site monitoring) are wasted at 1 location.
+Broadly's reviews-plus-payments-plus-messaging bundle is more useful for a single SMB and ships faster (days vs weeks).
+Caveat: if you're in a regulated industry (dental, medical) or plan to expand to 3+ locations in 12 months, Birdeye is worth the premium even at 1 location because migrating later is painful.

 I have 10 locations — which?

-Birdeye.
-Broadly's multi-location handling caps out around 3 locations before the UI breaks down.
-Birdeye's multi-location dashboard is built for this scale and the competitive intelligence (tracking reviews across your competitors per location) is genuinely valuable at scale.
+Birdeye, decisively.
+Broadly's multi-location handling caps out around 3-5 locations before the UI starts breaking down — per-location reporting becomes cramped, cross-location rollups get slow, and you end up exporting to spreadsheets.
+Birdeye's multi-location dashboard is built for 20-200 location scale and the competitive intelligence (tracking reviews across your competitors per location) is genuinely valuable at scale.
+10 locations × $299 = $2,990/mo on Birdeye Starter with unified reporting; this is the right spend.

 Can I migrate later?

 Yes either direction, but the data-model mismatch makes it painful.
-Birdeye → Broadly loses your multi-location hierarchy.
-Broadly → Birdeye requires re-configuring site tracking and automation.
-Budget 3-4 weeks if migrating.
+Birdeye → Broadly loses your multi-location hierarchy and 250+ site coverage.
+Broadly → Birdeye requires re-configuring review-site tracking, automation workflows, and CRM integrations.
+Budget 3-4 weeks and plan for 1 month of overlapping billing.
+If you're 80% sure you'll outgrow Broadly within 18 months, start on Birdeye — the switching cost rarely justifies the $50/mo savings.

 How we compared these